OPEN FRAME MONITOR

 Inspection & Measurement Systems

-Display interfaces used in machine vision stations and metrology equipment.
+Display interfaces used in machine vision stations, test benches, metrology systems, and inspection equipment.

 Custom HMI